MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-bot.md

 ---
 title: Create a bot for Teams
 author: heath-hamilton
-description: Learn how to build a bot in your first Microsoft Teams app. ms.author: heath-hamilton ms.date: 08/31/2020 ms.topic: tutorial
+description: Learn how to build a bot for your first Microsoft Teams app. ms.author: lajanuar ms.date: 09/22/2020 ms.topic: tutorial
 ---
 # Create a bot for Teams